Stroke - Topic Overview

 - Manage diabetes.
 Keep your blood sugar levels within a target range.

-- If your doctor recommends you take aspirin or a blood thinner, take it.
-This can help prevent having a stroke.
+- If your doctor recommends taking aspirin or a blood thinner, take it.

 - Take your medicine exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.